 It attempts to determine the length of each test and arrange the partitions to most efficiently use the available resources.

-Does Gradle Enterprise know about the available resources on each agent?
+Does Develocity know about the available resources on each agent?
 If so, how are agents assigned for a given build?

-The agents declare their capabilities (jdk version, os, etc) when they connect to the Gradle Enterprise server.
+The agents declare their capabilities (jdk version, os, etc) when they connect to the Develocity server.
 The server then manages the list of available capabilities for each agent.
 If a particular test requires certain functionality the server will find and coordinate with the matching agents.

 How would you set up integration and functional tests that depend on a database and external services?